 - When the batter has grown in volume by about half, whisk the egg whites in a clean bowl until stiff and then lightly fold into the batter mixture until combined.

-- Use either a large, flat-bottomed frying pan, or a baking stone.
-Heat over a medium to low setting, until the base is hot.
+- Use either a large, flat-bottomed frying pan, or a baking stone and heat over a medium to low setting, until the base is hot.

-- Drop spoonfuls (approx tablespoon) of batter onto the surface, leaving a good gap between them (I worked in batches of 5 to 6) and cook until the base is golden, the surface is
+- Drop spoonfuls (approx 1 tablespoon) of batter onto the pan surface, leaving a good gap between them (work in batches of 5 to 6) and cook until the base is golden, the surface is

 - Putting it all together : Layer a blini with a teaspoon of scrambled egg, topped